partykit/partykit/apps/blog/src/content/blog/thinking-hats-and-spatial-chat.md

 - **There are six coloured rooms,** one for each of the six thinking hats: planning (blue), new ideas (green), facts (white), new benefits (yellow), feelings (red), and evaluation (black).
 - _(Actually there are a couple of bonus rooms, but I’ll leave you to discover those.)_
 - **The rooms are laid out in a spatial grid.** There’s a Google Maps-style navigator in the bottom right.
 A smooth animation takes you from room to room.
 Because the chatrooms connect spatially, the idea is that you’ll mentally record your way back to information more naturally than having those same conversations in a sidebar list.
-- **Each room has a helpful NPC.** NPC == non-player character, a fake user.
+- **Each room has a helpful NPC.** An NPC is a non-player character, a fake user.
 In each room is an AI chatbot that facilitates the discussion according to the “hat.”
 If you’re in the yellow hat room, the chatbot will suggest new benefits of your idea.
 In the white room, you’ll be encouraged to dig for factual information.
 - **It’s all multiplayer.** We do our best thinking together, so you can all together together with the AI chatbots, or you can move around independently and catch up with the conversation when you enter a room.

 Here’s a map.
 You start in the blue room.